tom-brown1/aspnetcore-assignment/README.md

-# ASP .Net Core Developer Assignment: Queue Management System
+# ASP.Net Core Developer Assignment: Queue Management System

 The assignment involves the creation of a Queue Management System using ASP.NET Core.
 Please use the following libraries/tools and the stated versions: